How to Start a Food Delivery Service

 Here are the three main food delivery service models available:

 • The full-stack model includes businesses that do everything in-house, like hiring delivery drivers, cooking the food, and building a delivery app.
+When building a delivery app, businesses may consider getting started with Kubernetes to efficiently manage and scale their application infrastructure.

 • The platform-to-consumer model connects end consumers to multiple different restaurants.
 Platforms like Uber Eats or SkipThe Dishes are popular examples of this business model.
 However, these companies usually take a large percentage of each order.